nickltang/Most-Active-Cookie/README.md

 4sMM2LxV07bPJzwf,2018-12-07T23:30:00+00:00 <br/>

 **Test Command:**
-$ ./most_active_cookie cookie_log.csv -d 2018-12-09
+`$ ./most_active_cookie cookie_log.csv -d 2018-12-09`

 **Output:**
 AtY0laUfhglK3lC7<br/>

-We define the most active cookie as one seen in the log the most times during a given day.
+We define the most active cookie as one seen in the log the most times during a given day.<br/>

 **Assumptions:**
 * If multiple cookies meet that criteria, please return all of them on separate lines.<br/>